Resources and Policies

 Current collective bargaining agreements between the State of Alaska and the various bargaining units representing organized state employees.

-Under the Personnel Act, (AS 39.25) the Director of the Division of Personnel is responsible for the administration of the Personnel Act and all regulations adopted to implement the Act.
-This link takes you to all of the Human Resource areas.
+Under the Personnel Act, (AS 39.25) the Director of the Division of Personnel and Labor Relations is responsible for the administration of the Personnel Act and all regulations adopted to implement the Act.

 - Division of Retirement and Benefits: